chevere/docs/get-started/installation.md

 composer require chevere/chevere dev-main
 ```

-The above command will install Chevere and its dependencies at `vendor/`.
+The above command will install Chevere and its [dependencies](https://github.com/chevere/chevere/blob/main/composer.json) at `vendor/`.

 ## Now what?

-Chevere will now be available project-wide, just make sure to load `vendor/autoload.php` in your project.
+Chevere will now be available project-wide, just make sure to load `vendor/autoload.php` in your entry point.
+Simple as:

 ```php
 require 'vendor/autoload.php';